lucasb20/to-do-list/README.md

 3. Run `flask --app api db init` to start migrations, `flask --app api db migrate` to run migrations and `flask --app api db upgrade` to apply migrations to the database
 4. Run `flask --app api run` to run development mode

+**Docker Compose**

+If you have Docker installed, you can also run the project using Docker Compose.

+1. Navigate to the project directory where the `docker-compose.yml` file is located

+2. Run `docker-compose up --build` command to build and start the containers

 **Screenshots**